-The original fiscal year 2007 budget was approved May 18, 2006.
+The original fiscal year 2008 budget was approved May 17, 2007.
 State regulations require budget controls to be exercised at the function level.
 Although function-level control is what is required, HDPL management exercises control at the object level.

 Pursuant to NRS 354.598005, HDPL may transfer appropriations between funds, if such a transfer does not increase the total appropriation for any fiscal year.
-HDPL did not do such an amendment in fiscal year 2007; therefore, the original budget is also the final budget.
-The following table illustrates the total differences between the final budget and actual expenditures.
+HDPL did not do such an amendment in fiscal year 2008; therefore, the original budget is also the final budget.